 How do you become financially independent if you don’t work outside the home?
 These tips are for stay at home moms who know the importance of financial independence, but aren’t sure how to achieve it.

-“Hi Laurie, thank you for posting this!
+In this article, I offer tips for starting an online business.
+Here’s what Jennifer says n 10 Highest Paying Jobs for College Students: “Hi Laurie, thank you for posting this!
+I’m not a college student anymore, but I need to get a good paying job.
 Women and finances can be a real struggle, I know I struggle with money.
-How can a woman who is financially dependent on her husband get her own money?” – on 5 Tips for Taking Control of Your Personal Finances.
+How can a woman who is financially dependent on her husband get her own money?”

 It’s funny she should ask this, because I’m currently reading The Meaning of Wife: A Provocative Look at Women and Marriage in the Twenty-first Century.
 It’s not exactly a positive portrayal of marriage and wives, but it does make you realize that money is a huge issue – and not just in terms of what to buy!
 Money is power, and women get the short end of the stick.
 Especially if they don’t have an outside job and rely on their husbands for money…and/or if they’re stay at home moms.